debdeepuw/TAVIE/README.md

   <br><em>15 basis functions computed across spatial locations</em>
 </p>

-We also fit the BBVI (negative binomial) model for comparison with TAVIE, where the some of the predicted gene expressions are illustrated as below.
+We also fit the BBVI (negative binomial) model for comparison with TAVIE, where some of the predicted gene expressions are illustrated as below.

 <p align="center">
   <img src="assets/fitted.png" alt="fitted" width="700"/>
   <br><em>Some predicted gene expressions using TAVIE and BBVI</em>
 </p>

-It is observed that TAVIE does a superior job in predicting the gene expressions at various spatial locations over BBVI.
+It is observed that TAVIE does a superior job in predicting the gene expressions at various spatial locations over BBVI (out of $160$ genes, TAVIE had smaller residuals for $159$ genes compared to BBVI).
 For a detailed study, refer to [STARmap_data_study.ipynb](./STARmap_data_study.ipynb).

 ---